briggySmalls/spotify-playlist/README.rst

 Usage
 -----

-- Log in to your Spotify account and spotify_developer_`create an application`
+- Log in to your Spotify account and `create an application`_
 - Copy the :code:`.env.example` file to :code:`.env` and supply the information obtained in the previous step
 - Activate the poetry shell `poetry shell`
 - Execute the tool: